ChaimaJelassi/cs-test/README.md

 ```

 #### Certification
-Is how much users are certified and recognized as potential power users.
+Is how much users are certified and recognized as potential power users.</br>
 Among the **Certifications** tab of the excel file, I selected the **certif_level** as the main column which refers to the level of the certification achieved by the customer given a period of time and for a specific course.
 ```
 Let's consider that the customer X, on the 2018/06 took level1 certification in the "Contentsquare Fundamentals" course.